-Compass Recovery College is an organisation based in Reading, Berkshire, UK, commissioned by Reading Borough Council.
-We are focused on the message that recovery from mental health challenges is both likely and possible with the right tools.
+Compass Recovery College is a mental health and wellbeing organisation based in Reading, Berkshire, UK, commissioned by Reading Borough Council.

-We provide free courses and social groups for anyone in the area aged 18 or over who may be affected directly or indirectly by mental ill health.
-So whether you are suffering yourself, or perhaps you are a carer or a family member who would like to know more about mental health, we can help.
+We provide free courses and social groups for anyone in the area aged 18 or over who may be affected directly or indirectly by mental health or wellbeing challenges.
+Everyone is welcome and everyone is a student.
+So whether you are struggling yourself, or perhaps you are a carer, family member or professional who would like to know more about mental health and wellbeing, we can help.

 This is at the heart of the Recovery College and supports a diverse perspective on living with mental health challenges.

 Lara Stavrinou, Compass Manager

 Lara started in 2020 and is thrilled to have joined the Compass team to help build on its strengths, widen the type of courses offered and reach people who may otherwise struggle to keep well.
 Lara is keen to reach new communities and co-produce courses which challenge, engage and excite people.
 Lara has a background in working with charities, commissioning, and the arts.
 She is passionate about Pilates, mindfulness and yoga in her spare time and also loves to bake with her son.